Great Cumbrae: Media and the arts

 The island was featured in the BBC Radio 4 comedy series, Millport, written by and starring Lynn Ferguson.

 The island was the focus of a BBC documentary called Seaside Stories which featured many local businesses and residents.

-The island also featured in children's TV programme My Story shown on CBeebies in 2012.
+The island also featured in children's TV programme My Story shown on CBeebies in 2012, and in an episode of the TV programme Antiques Road Trip (series 19 episode 24).